Are you tired of the battle against the hacks? Here’s our thoughts on the latest situation with WordPress websites.

-If you are at all related to the web world, you will inevitably come in contact with WordPress; the beautifully-designed, easy to use content management system that is our favorite here at AndiSites.
-According to W3Techs, WordPress is now estimated to be used in 58.9% of content management system websites and in 25.7% of all websites.1
+If you are at all related to the web world, you will inevitably come in contact with WordPress.
+It’s the beautifully-designed, easy to use content management system that is our favorite here at AndiSites.
+According to W3Techs, WordPress is now estimated to be used in 58.9% of content management system websites.
+And in 25.7% of all websites!
+(Source)

-Since WordPress is the most popular CMS, hackers can target low-quality implementations (including weak installations and unsupported versions) in order to gain an edge.
-Hence the importance of making sure your WordPress website is developed and supported by skilled professionals, and that core security and plugin updates are made regularly.
+Since WordPress is the most popular CMS, hackers can target low-quality implementations in order to gain an edge.
+These include weak installations and unsupported versions.
+Hence the importance of making sure your WordPress website is developed and supported by skilled professionals.
+And also that core security and plugin updates are made regularly.

 The most recent vulnerability we discovered

 A new client of ours sought help from AndiSites because they were seeing errors and experiencing problems with their site.
 And we were ready to do battle against the hacks!

 The vulnerability that we discovered was likely installed via a Gravity Forms plugin.
 It hadn’t been updated to the latest version.
 We have heard of past hackers gaining access through Gravity Forms.

 Thankfully the folks at Rocketgenius (the plugin’s provider) address those vulnerabilities the moment they find them.
 Gravity Forms is included in many websites since it is a powerful, highly customizable form builder plugin.
 It not only collects information but also integrates with lots of third-party database services.

 Unfortunately, some websites do not keep up with the latest security updates and put themselves at potential risk of getting hacked.